 Our striking feed sack fabric is a reproduction we found at Spoonflower Fabric, and we’ve included a direct link below in our supply list.
 As always, you are welcome to choose whatever type of large design you’d like as your focal point fabric, but we do recommend staying with a light to mid-weight cotton canvas or canvas/linen blend to give the bag the appropriate “heft.”
 A cutting guide is included below so you can follow our exact fussy cutting plan.

 Bringing everything together is the Dritz Belting and Hardware in the 1½” width.
 This size is perfect for bag making.
 Traditionally, belting/webbing has been most commonly found in either 1” or 2” widths.
 1” often seems too narrow, especially for a larger bag, but jumping all the way up to 2” can seem too big.
 1½” is just perfect, plus this Dritz Belting has a look and feel very similar to a natural fiber, although it’s actually tough 100% polyester.
 One of our favorite things about the product is its variety.
 No more limitation to only white, natural, or black!
 Dritz 1½” Belting comes in 13 colors and 4 stripe combinations, and the Hardware options are available in both matte black and nickel.

-Our Supply List below gives you handy shopping links to find all the exact products we used.
-Not only will you find the full compliment of Dritz Hardware: Swivel Hooks, Rectangle Rings, D-Rings, and Adjustable Slide Buckles, we also used Dritz Curtain Grommets to hold the handles.
+Our Supply List below gives you the full compliment of hardware required: Swivel Hooks, Rectangle Rings, D-Rings, and Adjustable Slide Buckles.
+We also used Dritz Curtain Grommets to hold the handles.
 That’s right, plastic curtain grommets!
 They are large, sturdy, super easy to use, and available in a variety of colors.
 We selected a matte black that was a perfect match to the hardware.